bschreck/portfolio/content/blog/2016-10-10-lil-neuron-takes-his-first-breaths/index.md

 ## Lil' Neuron Takes His First Few Chaotic, Rectified Breaths

 Three verses in and I realized I was in way over my head.
 The rap game is an endurance sport, and the ones at the top started running years ago.

-But as a former collegiate pole vaulter, I never cared much for seeing how fast I could run circle.
+<!more> But as a former collegiate pole vaulter, I never cared much for seeing how fast I could run circle.
 Much more to fun to see how high you can fling yourself with a flexible stick.
 So I quickly threw away my dreams of becoming a professional rapper, and decided to see how high I could jump using a recurrent neural network, some GPUs, and a whole lot of data.

 ### Neuron's Humble Beginnings